 Accessibility

-For captions and subtitles, 95% accuracy improves accessibility significantly compared to no captions at all.
-While not perfect, AI-generated captions allow deaf and hard-of-hearing viewers to follow video content.
-Manual review can improve accuracy for critical content.
+For captions and subtitles, 95% beats no captions by a mile.
+Not perfect, but AI captions let deaf and hard-of-hearing viewers follow video.
+Manual review can boost accuracy on critical content.

 Best for:

-• Public content requiring ADA compliance (with review)
+- Public content needing ADA compliance (with review)

 Internal Documentation

-For internal business use — meeting notes, training sessions, project discussions — 95% accuracy is acceptable because the audience has context.
-Participants can infer meaning even with minor transcription errors.
+For internal business use (meeting notes, training, project discussions), 95% is acceptable because the audience has context.
+People can infer meaning even with minor errors.

 Best for: